autonomoussoftware/documentation/FAQ.md

 The Initial Supply Auction serves as the official launch of Metronome.
 8,000,000 MET tokens (10 million, less the 20% one-time author retention) will be made available to the public with a descending price auction.
 The price per MET will begin at a maximum price of 2 ETH per MET and floor price of 0.0000033 ETH.
 As time progresses and MET remains available, the auction price will decline linearly until the auction ends or all MET are sold.
 Metronome employs DPAs to establish predictable and transparent pricing for the MET being issued by the contract.

-### When will the Metronome initial supply auction start?
+### When did the Metronome initial supply auction start?

 June 18, 2018, at Midnight UTC.

-### Is there a pre-sale?
+### Was there a pre-sale?

-**No**, the first time that anyone will be able to purchase Metronome will be during the Initial Supply Auction.
+**No**, the first time that anyone was able to purchase Metronome was during the Initial Supply Auction.

 ### Is there a whitelist for auction participation?